stodja/NoLag/README.md

 # NoLag

-Searching for someone that can make an UI for this
+Little improvements that can help with lag in games